Bitcoin technical.

 PIECE 2

-What a full node actually does, why it matters for decentralization, and how I run a Start9 Server One at home.
+What a full node actually does, why it matters for decentralization, and how to run a Start9 Server One at home.
 Four hardware options compared, plus how to connect Sparrow Wallet to your own node.

 PIECE 3